 For software in lockers, looking for README or relevant text files (with extensions such as .txt or .doc) at the top level of the locker may be fruitful.
 But beware that READMEs can get out of date!
-Most lockers maintained by IS&T contain files README.athena and README.config at the top level that contain a summary of useful information; README.config typically contains information mostly relevant to locker maintainers.
-A few of our major Athena Third Party packages have a local Web page.
+Most lockers maintained by Athena staff contain files README.athena and README.config at the top level that contain a summary of useful information; README.config typically contains information mostly relevant to locker maintainers.
+A few of our major Athena software packages have a local Web page.
 If one exists, it will be located in a www subdirectory below the top level of the base locker for the application.

 If you are using Athena applications for course work, and particularly if the course has formal computer labs or projects, course TAs may have relevant information or handouts that you cannot easily get anywhere else- ask your TA!